-The Audit Committee comprises David Pinckney, David Williams and Richard Abbott.
-David Pinckney has extensive international auditing experience (detailed in the Directors' Information on page 30), and is Chairman of both the Audit Committee and the Board of the Company.
-The Committee meets at least twice a year to review the audit plan and the Annual and Half-yearly Financial Statements before submission to the Board.
-The roles and responsibilities of the Audit Committee, including reviewing the Company's internal controls, risk management systems and monitoring Auditor independence, are set out in written terms of reference and are available on the Company's website www.ventusvct.com and are also available upon written application to the Company Secretary.
-The Audit Committee has primary responsibility for making recommendations on the appointment, reappointment and removal of the external Auditor.
+The Audit Committee comprises Colin Wood, Alan Moore and Paul Thomas.
+Colin Wood is Chairman of the Audit Committee.
+Alan Moore, Chairman of the Company, has been appointed to the Audit Committee in view of the small size of the Board.
+The Committee meets at least twice a year to review the audit plan, the Half-yearly Report and Annual Financial Statements before submission to the Board.
+The roles and responsibilities of the Audit Committee, including reviewing the Company's internal controls, risk management systems and monitoring auditor independence, are set out in written terms of reference and are available on the Company's website www.ventusvct.com and are also available upon written application to the Company Secretary.
+The Audit Committee has primary responsibility for making recommendations on the appointment, reappointment and removal of the external Auditor

-The Audit Committee met four times this year and the Audit Committee chairman also held private discussions with the external Auditor without the Investment Manager present.
+The Audit Committee met four times this year and the Audit Committee Chairman also held private discussions with the external auditor without the Investment Manager present.
 After each meeting, the Chairman reports to the Board on the matters discussed, on recommendations and actions to be taken.